adeleporte/blog/vcoffee/content/posts/vko.md

 As Kubernetes is becoming the de-facto standard to run the new modern applications, there is a need to include the SDWAN configuration as part of the application development.

 Let’s imagine a dev coding a new app.
 As part of the application testing, it can be useful to adapt the SDWAN policy, such as bandwidth, the QoS settings, the link steering and so on.
-The dev could use the same YAML files and kubectl commands that he loves and just include the SDWAN parameters.
+The dev could use the same YAML files and kubectl commands that he loves and just includes the SDWAN parameters.

 Obviously, the settings that the dev could use should be limited to a range that has been defined by infra admins.
-Some namespaces could set more bandwidth than others, for example.
+Some namespaces could consume more bandwidth than others, for example.
 The link steering policy could be limited to “Internet Only” for pre-prod namespaces, as another example.

 In this post, I’m going to cover the creation of such integration.
 We’re going to create a Velocloud CRD (Custom Resource Definition), that the infra admins will be able to use to define the set of settings allowed for a dev.
 Then, we’ll create a Kubernetes Operator, which is going to talk with the Velocloud Orchestrator to implement the SDWAN logic.
 Finally, we’ll define some YAML samples to demonstrate how a dev can use such a Velocloud CRD.